aaphane/push_swap/README.md

 rrb : reverse rotate b - shift down all elements of stack b by 1.
 The flast element becomes the first one. rrr : rra and rrb at the same time.

-# illustration of the effect of some of these instructions,
+# Illustration of the effect of some of these instructions
 ----------------------------------------------------------------------------------------------------------
 Init a and b:
 2